 In some cases, signs and symptoms are so mild that no one suspects a mumps infection.
 Doctors believe that about 1 in 3 people may have a mumps infection without symptoms.

-The mumps virus is contagious and spreads in tiny drops of fluid from the mouth and nose of someone who is infected.
+The mumps virus is contagious.
+It spreads in tiny drops of fluid from the mouth and nose of someone who is infected.
 It can be passed to others through sneezing, coughing, or even laughing.
 The virus can also spread to other people through direct contact, such as picking up tissues or using drinking glasses that have been used by the infected person.

 People who have mumps are most contagious from 2 days before symptoms begin to 6 days after they end.
 The virus can also spread from people who are infected but have no symptoms.

 Mumps can be prevented by vaccination.
 The vaccine is given as part of the measles-mumps-rubella (MMR) immunization, which is usually given to children at 12-15 months of age.
 A second dose of MMR is generally given at 4-6 years of age.
 As is the case with all immunization schedules, there are important exceptions and special circumstances.
 For example, a child who will be traveling outside the United States should get the vaccine as early as 6 months of age.

 If they haven't already received them, students who are attending colleges and other post-high school institutions should be sure they have had two doses of the MMR vaccine.

 During a measles outbreak, your doctor may recommend additional shots of the vaccine if your child is 1-4 years old.
 Your doctor will have the most current information.